jerome-trc/vileboom/patch_notes/future.md

   - Add proper support for ENDOOM on Windows (possibly thru an external ENDOOM.exe?)

 ## Feature Status and Notes (For Nerds)
+- PrBoomX's "Tag Finder"
+  - I've created a "tag-finder" [branch](https://github.com/andrikpowell/nyan-doom/tree/tag-finder) that has all the needed code for the feature.
+I'm not sure why It's not working...
+Perhaps DSDA Doom code has changed something? :/
 - Woof Dark Transparent Background
   - Seems like it may be possible, but it's a bit harder to figure out due to WinMBF having a slightly different codebase than PrBoom's.
   - Seems to use a new CR_DARK colormap to print over the screen like a screen palette (like berserk or item pickup)